selefaith26/Credit-Clustering/credit_report.md

 ### Association

-Association rule mining discovers relationships between variables in large datasets — specifically which items or behaviors tend to occur together.
+Association rule mining discovers relationships between variables in large datasets, specifically which items or behaviors tend to occur together.
 The Apriori algorithm finds frequent itemsets and generates rules of the form "if A then B" based on support, confidence, and lift metrics.

 **Strengths:** Reveals non-obvious co-occurrence patterns, requires no labeled data, and produces human-readable if-then rules.